How many jobs were added in San Juan, PR area last month?

-It lost 1,000 jobs in January 2026.
+It gained 2,200 jobs in April 2026.
 Those figures come from the Bureau of Labor Statistics’ state and local employment report, which tracks monthly job changes.
 Job numbers can swing month to month as local economies expand or contract, but over the past five years the San Juan-Bayamón-Caguas, PR Metro Area has averaged about 1,100 new jobs per month.
 These figures are often revised in later months as more complete data rolls in.

 Monthly change in nonfarm employment in the San Juan, PR area